sollynoay/ur3e-robotiq/README.md

 ```
 roslaunch robotiq_2f_gripper_control test_85mm_gripper_new.launch
 ```
 It can now listen to the command to open or close the gripper.
-For instance, you can run,
+For instance, you can run as an example,
 ```
 rosrun robotiq_2f_gripper_control robotiq_2f_action_close.py
 ```
 # MoveIt setup
 MoveIt config is generated in ./src/moveit_test
+After starting UR3e and ROBOTIQ, run the following command to start move_group
 ```
 roslaunch moveit_test move_group.launch
 ```